techidaily/site-fox-direct/source/_posts/updated-top-free-iphone-enhancement-apps-elevate-your-selfie-game-for-2024.md

 The features provided by the MSQRD are both entertaining and cool.
 The app lets you take photos and record video selfie animations that feature crazy effects that will make everyone laugh.
 You can also swap faces with your friends, or turn yourself into an adorable panda and share your creations with friends and family on social networks.
 If you download this app now you may even find some cool Christmas special masks that will allow you to have some fun during the holidays.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### Watch Video!
 Best Free Selfie Apps for iPhone

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion